Local authorities increasingly weighting tender awards on price not quality

 Cash-strapped local authorities are increasingly giving more weight to price than design quality in their evaluation criteria for public works tenders, one market-watcher has warned.

-Studio Octopi co-founder Chris Romer-Lee said that as the 15-year-old practice built a bigger portfolio of work it was paying more attention to council tender opportunities.
+Studio Octopi co-founder Chris Romer-Lee said that as the 15-year-old practice built a bigger portfolio of work it was paying more attention to council tender opportunities around the country.

 But he said there was a “growing and worrying trend” for authorities to downplay quality of design in their evaluation criteria – and to make disporportionate demands for professional indemnity insurance in comparsion with the value of projects.
 The latter was something south London’s Horniman Museum came under fire for last month.